bruceravel/demeter/documentation/SinglePage/bugs.rst

   :demeter:`feff9`.
 The only version of :demeter:`feff` that I support at that level is the version of :demeter:`feff6` that comes with :demeter:`ifeffit`.
-For questions about :demeter:`feff8` or :demeter:`feff9`, contact someone from the Feff project.
+For questions about :demeter:`feff8` or :demeter:`feff9`, contact someone from the :demeter:`feff` project.

 - **DON'T** send any information in the form of a Word or PowerPoint document.
 It is exceedingly rare that the information conveyed in a